 - Optimal humidity: Maintain consistent humidity levels that meet the recommended healthy building range prescribed by ASHRAE and the U.S. Environmental Protection Agency

 - Volatile organic compound (VoC) control: Improve air quality by tracking and venting VoCs

 - Transportation: Consider autonomous vehicles for guest use or robots to make deliveries

-- Policies and plans: Utilize guidelines developed by Arc Guide to Re-Entry, the Center for Active Design, or the International Well Building Institute for policies around healthy environments and well-being
+- Policies and plans: Utilize guidelines developed by Arc Guide to Re-Entry, or the International Well Building Institute for policies around healthy environments and well-being

 - Do you need to replace an air filter or a leaky valve?